alephium/www/src/content/news/The-Leman-Network-Upgrade-Time-to-check-your-Nodes-5f8a9297a4dd/index.md

 #### Full Node: v1.7.1

-Download it here: 🔗 <a href="https://github.com/alephium/alephium/releases/tag/v1.7.1" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/alephium/releases/tag/v1.7.1" rel="noopener" target="_blank">https://github.com/alephium/alephium/releases/tag/v1.7.1</a>
+Download it here: 🔗 <a href="https://github.com/alephium/alephium/releases/tag/v1.7.1" data-href="https://github.com/alephium/alephium/releases/tag/v1.7.1">https://github.com/alephium/alephium/releases/tag/v1.7.1</a>

 This release is backward compatible with the current Mainnet, so you don’t have to worry about compatibility issues.
 Download the `.jar` file from the GitHub page.

 #### Explorer-backend v1.13.0

-Download it here: 🔗 <a href="https://github.com/alephium/explorer-backend/releases/tag/v1.13.0" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/explorer-backend/releases/tag/v1.13.0" rel="noopener" target="_blank">https://github.com/alephium/explorer-backend/releases/tag/v1.13.0</a>
+Download it here: 🔗 <a href="https://github.com/alephium/explorer-backend/releases/tag/v1.13.0" data-href="https://github.com/alephium/explorer-backend/releases/tag/v1.13.0">https://github.com/alephium/explorer-backend/releases/tag/v1.13.0</a>

 This additional download is only needed for those running the explorer backend locally.
 However, it is mandatory for compatibility with full node `v1.7.0`.
 If that is the case, download it from the GitHub page.